Top 6 Causes of Frozen AC Coils and How to Fix Them

 Reason #2: Refrigerant Leaks

 Low refrigerant levels brought about by refrigerant leaks also contribute to frozen evaporator coils as the coolant freezes the condensation around the evaporator coil instead of the surrounding air.
-Low refrigerant will also force your cooling system to overwork, which leads to coil freeze when the condensation supercools.
+Low refrigerant will also force your cooling system to overwork, which leads to coil freezing when the condensation supercools.

 Reason #3: High Humidity Levels